bindsi/version-badges/README.md

 1. Your repository has to be public.
 2. Permissions
-    1. You have to grant `read and write permissions` to your GITHUB_TOKEN by navigating to _Settings_ of your repo, then go to _Actions_ and _General_ and scroll down to _Workflow Persmissions_.
+    1. You have to grant `read and write permissions` to your GITHUB_TOKEN by navigating to _Settings_ of your repo, then go to _Actions_ and _General_ and scroll down to _Workflow Permissions_.
     2. If your GitHub org has introduced a read-only GITHUB_TOKEN for GitHub Actions workflows then you have to add a permissions section to your workflow job for scope contents with write permission

     ```yaml
       permissions:
         contents: write
     ```

 ## Getting Started

 ### Configuration of GitVersion

 GitVersion is a tool to help you achieve Semantic Versioning on your project.
 It uses the commit history to determine the version of your project.
-In our case it uses tags to determine the version and is configurated in the file [GitVersion.yml](GitVersion.yml).
+In our case it uses tags to determine the version and is configured in the file [GitVersion.yml](GitVersion.yml).

 Add this to the root of your repo and configure it to your needs.
 For more information on how to configure GitVersion, please refer to the [documentation](https://gitversion.net/docs/).